RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   An optional custom name for the output metric artifact.
 Otherwise, the default naming scheme will be used.
   engine:
-  The name of the compute integration this operator will run on.
+  The name of the compute resource this operator will run on.
   resources:
   A dictionary containing the custom resource configurations that this operator will run with.
   These configurations are guaranteed to be followed, we will not silently ignore any of them.